FyrbyAdditive/MacMailClauder/README.md

 A macOS Mail.app integration for Claude Desktop via MCP (Model Context Protocol).

+# New In 1.0.2

+In version 1.0.2 there is a new feature which allows you to select accounts you would like to allow Claude to access.

+This feature is opt-in, hence you will need to flick switches when you upgrade to make it work again.

+Also note you will need to give MacMailClauder full disk access due to this feature when you upgrade.

 ## Features

 - **Search Emails** - Search by sender, subject, date range, or body content